opentoonz/opentoonz_docs/source/toonzscript.rst

 |toonz_script_runscript|

-The ToonzScript file extension is .js, the scripts have to be into the ``OpenToonz 1.2 stuff/library/script`` folder, to be automatically retrieved by opening the Run Script command browser.
+The ToonzScript file extension is .js, the scripts have to be into the ``OpenToonz_stuff/library/script`` folder, to be automatically retrieved by opening the Run Script command browser.

 .. _use_the_script_console: